 - The current guidelines are being reviewed by the National Health and Medical Research Council, with new guidelines expected to be released in 2024.

-The Australian Dietary Guidelines (ADGs) are a framework for healthy eating among the general population.
-They provide population-level guidance on a healthy diet.
+The Australian Dietary Guidelines are a framework for healthy eating among the general population.

-Released in 2013, the current ADGs were developed by the National Health and Medical Research Council (NRMRC), along with other leading nutrition experts and the Australian Government.
+The National Health and Medical Research Council (NRMRC) developed the Guidelines in 2013.
+With the help of other leading nutrition experts and the Australian Government.

 They are based on several key sources of evidence, including: